 Each player is expected to attend all games and practices.
-For players participating in two sports, attendance for games and practices will need to be coordinated between the player and both coaches.
-If for some reason a player has to miss a scheduled event, then he/she must make every effort to notify the coach ahead of time.
+If for some reason a player must miss a scheduled event, then he/she must make every effort to notify the coach ahead of time.
 The coach will take disciplinary action (reduced or waived participation in upcoming competitions) when events are missed without advanced notice and for an illegitimate purpose.
-Ultimately, succession of absences may result in dismissal from the team, a ban from all athletics for an entire calendar year, and/or forfeiture of course credit (for US students).
+Ultimately, succession of absences may result in dismissal from the team, a ban from all athletics for an entire calendar year, and/or possibly forfeiture of PE course credit (for Upper School students).
 This policy applies to official summer practices as well.
-Fall practices begin during the first week of August (July 27th, 2014).
+Fall practices begin during the first week of August.
 Scholar-athletes and families need to bear this in mind when making summer plans.